opencollective/opencollective-frontend/components/static-pages/hiring.md

 <h2 id='product-manager'>Senior Product Manager</h2>

-We are looking for a senior product manager who is excited about creating a world in which it is as rewarding and financially secure to build and maintain software for the commons as it is for the corporation.
+We are looking for two senior product manager who is excited about creating a world in which it is as rewarding and financially secure to build and maintain software for the commons as it is for the corporation.

 ### We think you’d be great at this if you: